ProfessorLinstar/dotfiles/README.md

  - Audiovisual media viewers and basic editors
  - Insync
  - Logiops

+#### Arch Linux Installation
+To setup a new computer, install Arch Linux using the [installation guide](https://wiki.archlinux.org/title/installation_guide), or use the `archinstall` utility available in live ISO's.
+Useful packages to install while chroot'ed using the live ISO include:
+ - sudo
+ - networkmanager
+ - neovim
+ - git
+ - tmux

+Remember to `systemctl enable NetworkManager.service` to enable NetworkManager.
+After rebooting, clone dotfiles in the user home directory and run `install.sh` to setup a standard configuration.
+To enable the Gnome display manager, `systemctl enable gdm.service` and reboot.

 ## Manual Fixes
 I try to avoid modifying plugin files directly, but the following have been changed to suit my needs.
 These changes are done automatically with the `install.sh` script.